 ‘A Song About My Warsaw’

-Fogg, who was a member of the AK, helped organize clandestine instruction and performed during the Warsaw Uprising to uplift the fighters and civilians in the city.
+Fogg, who was a member of the AK, helped organise clandestine instruction and performed during the Warsaw Uprising to uplift the fighters and civilians in the city.

 According to the archives, he performed 104 times in war shelters, field hospitals, and at the barricades.
 He was wounded several times and was later given the Cross of Valour and—as the fourth Pole—the Gold Cross of Merit with Swords, an award of the Polish Government in Exile.
 His armband from the Uprising is now part of the collection of the Warsaw Uprising Museum.